-

 Monk’s Cowl, Drakensberg mountains, KwaZulu-Natal, South Africa (2014)

-Currently employed as Biodiversity Officer for Cody Dock in London.
-I am an ecologist and entomologist working in citizen science, urban ecology and adult learning.
+Prior to this role, I was employed as Biodiversity Officer for Cody Dock in London.
+Where I worked as an ecologist and entomologist with a focus on community science, urban ecology and adult learning.

 I studied ant genomics and evolution and held a Research Assistant position at Queen Mary University of London.
 With a keen interest in ecology and entomology, I have volunteered with the Lepidoptera department and Soil Biodiversity Group at the Natural History Museum, and on the Thorn to Orchid and Water for Wildlife projects with London Wildlife Trust.